baiger/recipes/wiki/dumplings.md

 It is important to stir the meat in one direction so that the meat binds to itself through fibres.
 Starch water is often added to ground meat to improve the binding.

-Spice infused water (up to 50% meat weight) and oil (up to 10%) can be added to the meat to improve its texture.
+Spice infused water (up to 50% meat weight) and oil (up to 10%) can be added to the meat to improve both flavour and texture.
 Remember to add them in small amounts each time and stir in one direction until fully absorbed.

 ### Vegetables

 Vegetables may release their water content after coming into contact with salt.
 A watery filling is undesirable.
 Therefore, vegetables are often processed in one or more of the following ways to minimize water release:
 * Salted and water squeezed out
 * Dressed in small amount of oil before mixing with salty ingredients
-* Parboiled
+* Precooked (parboiled or baked)
-* Finely chopped or grated
+* Finely chopped or grated; excessive water patted away with paper towel

 ## Folding Methods